jj89757hhb/yipen/Pods/ShareSDK3/README.md

 ## ShareSDK
-* ShareSDK is the most comprehensive Social SDK in the world,which share easily with 40+ platforms.
+* ShareSDK is the most popular social SDK for apps and mobile games in global world !
+We've already support over 100,000 clients unitl now.
+ShareSDK could easily support 40+ social platforms in the world for third-party log in, sharing, and operating with friends list.
+Only few hours, this small package will make your app fully socialized!
+Wanna post something from your app on Chinese social platform?
+This might be your best choice!

 ## Contents
 * Getting Started